 The Four Noble Truths – suffering, the cause of suffering, the cessation of suffering, the Noble Eightfold Path

 Practicing the Four Foundations of Mindfulness

 When practicing with the satipatthana, it is important to remember that our task is just to contemplate these things.
-In mindfulness practice we observe; attachment and aversion will go away if we bring it into awareness.
-We observe our judgements of good and bad, right and wrong and let go of them.
+In mindfulness practice we observe; attachment and aversion (feelings) will go away if we bring them up into awareness.
+We observe our judgments of good and bad, right and wrong and let go of them.
 Judgment only leads to suffering.
 The objective is to observe with equanimity and detachment.

-1. The thirty-two parts of the body are: hair of the head, hair of the body, nails, teeth, skin, flesh, sinews, bones, marrow, kidneys, heart, liver, membranes, spleen, lungs, bowels, intestines, gorge, dung, bile, phlegm, pus, blood, sweat, fat, tears, grease, snot, spittle, oil-of-the-joints, urine, and brain (which was added in the later commentaries).
+1. The thirty-two parts of the body are: hair of the head, hair of the body, nails, teeth, skin, flesh, sinews, bones, marrow, kidneys, heart, liver, membranes, spleen, lungs, bowels, intestines, gorge, dung, bile, phlegm, pus, blood, sweat, fat, tears, grease, snot, spittle, oil-of-the-joints, urine, and brain.
+Bhikku Analayo has simplified this list to ‘skin, flesh and bones.’